fivetran/terraform-provider-fivetran/docs/resources/connector.md

 	- Service `oracle_sap_hva_netweaver`: SSH port, specify only to connect via an SSH tunnel.
 	- Service `postgres`: SSH port, specify only to connect via an SSH tunnel.
 	- Service `postgres_rds`: SSH port, specify only to connect via an SSH tunnel.
+	- Service `sap_hana_db`: SSH port, specify only to connect via an SSH tunnel.
 	- Service `sftp`: Tunnel port, specify only to connect via SSH tunnel.
 	- Service `sql_server`: SSH port, specify only to connect via an SSH tunnel.
 	- Service `sql_server_hva`: SSH port, specify only to connect via an SSH tunnel.